garnertb/github-contributions/README.md

 ### `get_contributions(usernames)`

-Given a string or sequence of usernames returns the public Github contribution counts as JSON.
+Given a string or sequence of usernames returns the Github contribution counts as JSON.

 ## example